dungwoong/edworthy/README.md

 ## Tech
 This is a discord bot written in python.
 It uses discord.py to run the bot, and uses BeautifulSoup to collect data on different parks that I can go for walks at.
+The code can be found at [main.py](https://github.com/dungwoong/edworthy/blob/master/main.py)

-You could use it to get data for locations other than parks, which is why I put in Damascus Calgary(good place to eat btw) as a test.
+I'm trying to adapt it to get data for locations other than parks, which is why I put in Damascus Calgary(good place to eat btw) as a test.

 ## Premise
 I live in Calgary, Alberta.
 I like going on walks to Edworthy Park.
 However, I want to go when there are few people there, because of Covid.<br>